-The integrative platform will facilitate the access to currently fragmented knowledge on pollinators at national and European levels.
-Information provided on the platform will be tailored to different actor types including research, policy, conservation, business, and citizen science groups.
+Figure 6: Redesign of the Safe-Hub structure depicting two-way knowledgeexchange interactions with key interest groups and themes tailored to different actor types including research, policy, conservation, business, and citizen science groups.
 It will be implemented in a sustainable website interface (i.e. such that could be easily inherited by other institutions upon Safeguard's implementation) and adjusted to be also usable by mobile devices.
-Figure 6 provides a first preliminary design of some pages of the platform (homepage, EU initiatives, Horizon 2020).
+Figure 7 provides a first preliminary design of some pages of the platform (homepage, EU initiatives, Horizon 2020).